Moving from Discrete-Time Diffusion to Continuous Time

 \begin{equation} \nabla_{x_t} log p(x_t|x_0) =-\frac{ \epsilon}{\sigma_t} \end{equation}

-We know that \begin{equation} p(x)=\int_{x_0} p(x|x_0)p(x_0)dx_0 \rightarrow \nabla_x p(x) = \int_{x_0} \nabla_x p(x_0|x) p(x_0) dx_0 \end{equation}
+We start from: \begin{equation} p(x)=\int_{x_0} p(x|x_0)p(x_0)dx_0 \rightarrow \nabla_x p(x) = \int_{x_0} \nabla_x p(x_0|x) p(x_0) dx_0 \end{equation}

 \begin{equation} \nabla_x log p(x) = \frac{\nabla_x p(x)}{p(x)} = \frac{1}{p(x)} \int_{x_0} p(x|x_0) \nabla_x log p(x|x_0) p(x_0) dx_0 \end{equation}